OmegaT 6.0.1 - User Manual

 Machine Translations

-This pane, when opened, shows the suggestions for the current segment produced by each enabled translation engine .
-When suggestions from more than one engine are available,
+If you have enabled and configured at least one machine translation engine this pane shows the suggestions for the current segment produced by the available engines.
+When suggestions from more than one translation engine are available,

 • the name of the engine appears after the translated text,